Vasuji/capstone-R-data-apps/r-cap-ppt-git/about.md

-# R-cap-Project

 ![SwiftKey, Bloomberg & Coursera Logo](logos.png)

-### Coursera Data Science Capstone Project
+## Coursera Data Science Capstone Project

 This is the application made for final project on Coursera Data Science specialization.
-Special thanks goes to professors of the Johns Hopkins University, SwiftKey for providing data, Coursera for providing learning platforms and R-sudio&Shiny apps for providing app-deployment platform.
+Special thanks goes to professors of the Johns Hopkins University, SwiftKey for providing data, Coursera for providing learning platforms and R-studio & Shiny apps for providing app-deploy platform.

 ******

-#### The Main Objective
+## The Main Objective

 The main objective of this project is to build nex-word predictor shiny app.
 There are several steps viz: data cleansing, exploratory analysis, preparing n-grams, predictive model and display results.
 Provided text data was used to create a frequency dictionary which was later used to predict the next words that comes from a corpus of data.
 There are veriety of R-packages available for cleaning, processing, modeling and disply activity.
 Few of them are listed in references.